Congruence kernels around affine curves: Introduction

-Our techniques also provide a new proof of the following theorem of M. Matsumoto (which follows from Theorem 2.2 of \cite{Matsumoto}).
+Our techniques provide a new proof of M. Matsumoto's procongruence version of this sequence (which follows from Theorem 2.2 of \cite{Matsumoto}).
 See Section \ref{IndependentKernels}. \begin{theo}[Matsumoto] For affine curves, the congruence kernel depends only on the genus.
 In other words, $\mathbf{K}(\dottedS) \cong \mathbf{K}(S)$ when $S$ is affine.
 In this case, there is a short exact sequence

-\end{theo} It is a more difficult theorem of Boggi \cite{BoggiClosed} and, independently, Hoshi--Mochizuki \cite{HoshiMochizuki} that this is still the case when $S$ is projective.
+\end{theo} It is a more difficult theorem of Boggi \cite{BoggiClosed} and, independently, Hoshi--Mochizuki \cite{HoshiMochizuki2009} that this is still the case when $S$ is projective.
 Note that Matsumoto's theorem immediately implies that the congruence subgroup property holds when the genus is zero, as a thrice--punctured sphere has trivial mapping class group.
-In fact, and as first shown by Asada \cite{Asada}, one does not even need the full strength of Matsumoto's theorem to obtain the congruence subgroup property in genus zero, see Section \ref{BirmanInjects}.
+In fact, and as first shown by Asada \cite{Asada.2001}, one does not need the full strength of Matsumoto's theorem to obtain the congruence subgroup property in genus zero, see Section \ref{BirmanInjects}.